 The Journal Editors spend all year collecting articles, quotes, and reports for the annual Oxford Mountaineering Journal, and then two frantic months putting it all together and getting it printed.
 They are also responsible for arranging journal exchanges with other mountaineering clubs, as well as selling advertising space.

 Xandra, serving also as Club Minstrel, is an American who snuck into Oxford for an English degree to prove the literary value of Harry Potter.
 OUMC introduced her to her true ambition in life, to be a shepherdess in the Peak District.
-Currently a London-based blogger, she does occasionally apparate onto club meets.
+Currently a Boston-based writer, she does occasionally apparate onto club meets.
 Her cross-training for climbing includes yoga and wearing uncomfortable shoes.

 Niall came to climbing from hiking and, thus, is a trad climber at heart.
 He does, though, have a fondness for bouldering at Fontainbleau.
 He claims that his aversion to sport climbing is due to the lack of good pubs near sport crags (though much the same accusation can be levelled at Font) rather than his lack of skill and strength.